outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - once you have conversion functions, you can connect problem space data to solutions
     - then youd need problem space visualization & solution metadata calculation functions to finish it

+  - include example workflows with example problems
+    - include example of how to generate other workflows (different starting/ending points & trajectories)

+  - give examples based on the same default example for each analysis type
+    - the default example can be a prediction function

 ## define

   - definition import function